frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 \"Our Lord breathed upon them and said, 'Receive the Holy Spirit.
 Whose sins you shall forgive, they are forgiven; whose sins you shall retain, they are retained'" (John 20:22-23).

-He speaks to them about the sacrament of Confession, emphasizing that it\'s a very personal thing.
-"Whose sins you shall forgive."
+He speaks to them about the sacrament of Confession, emphasizing that it\'s a very personal thing: "whose sins you shall forgive."
 The apostles have to make a judgment.

 The priest has to make a judgment.
 It\'s instituted by way of judgment.
 You judge about the contrition of the penitent, whether to give them absolution or whether not to give them absolution.
 "Whose sins you shall forgive, they are forgiven; whose sins you shall retain, they are retained."

-In this very short passage, Our Lord has changed the game; changed the whole scenario; broken down the doors and the barriers---lifted them up and instilled them with peace; spoken to them about all the graces that He\'s achieved on the Cross, which they are to administer through the sacraments, and also given them the Holy Spirit.
+In this very short passage, Our Lord has changed the game; changed the whole scenario; broken down the doors and the barriers---lifted them up, instilled them with peace; spoken to them about all the graces that He\'s achieved on the Cross, which they are to administer through the sacraments, and also given them the Holy Spirit.

 And so, the stage is set.
 They haven\'t quite appreciated what has happened.
 It\'s all too early.
 But Our Lord has made it very clear: He\'s got a plan for the coming days.